ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 Along the same line of thought as the long spring acceleration method, something interesting to explore is a method of slowing the spring-loading down to its minimum speed in order to reduce the magnitude of forces applied to the chassis during this process.
 This process allows the windup of the spring (which involves an acceleration of internal components of the system, thereby applying forces to the chassis as well) to be applied over a longer period of time.
 This means that the accelerations and therefore the forces applied to the chassis are smaller.

 The problem discussed above experimentally proved not to be an issue during upward motion, and the results are that the robot is able to locomote straight up through the material with relative ease.
 This can be explained by the pressure differential between robot ends and lower comparable density of the robot with respect to that of the granular material.
-Another factor at play could be relatively low friction in extraction compared to insertion in granular material which was seen by Chen Li et al in the explorations of terradynamics in granular media.
+Another factor at play could be relatively low friction in extraction compared to insertion in granular material which was seen by Chen Li et al. in the explorations of terradynamics in granular media.
 The result is that a buoyant force assists in the motion and friction is not strong enough to prevent the motion.

 The buoyant forces appear again in the horizontal motion experiments; when the robot operates at just below the surface, the pressure differential results in an upward motion in addition to motion along the actuation axis.
 In the experiments, increasing depth in horizontal motion experiments appears to increase the distance traveled over the same amount of time.
 This points again to stabilization forces such as friction and pressure on the back of the robot coming into play during the spring release.